fontforge/fontforge.github.io/en-US/downloads/mac.md

 ## Install Beta Package for Mac OS X 10.6+

 1. With Finder, look in your `/Applications/Utilities/` folder and check if you have the `X11` or `XQuartz` apps installed on your computer.
 If you don't have one of these, [download XQuartz](http://xquartz.macosforge.org) and install it in the normal way.
+2. Start XQuartz, go to X11 menu, Preferences, Input, and **turn off the `Enable keyboard shortcuts under X11` or `Enable key equivalents under X11` preference item.
-2. Download this ZIP file: [FontForge.app.zip](https://docs.google.com/file/d/0B4Odx154QIHFTklWNU9mYjhQMDQ/edit?usp=sharing) (published on 2013-03-20, **now with natural mac keys**)
+3. Download this ZIP file: [FontForge.app.zip](https://docs.google.com/file/d/0B4Odx154QIHFTklWNU9mYjhQMDQ/edit?usp=sharing) (published on 2013-03-20)
-3. Unzip it and move the `FontForge.app` file to `/Applications`.
-Then open it in the normal way, and this first time can take a while so please be patient (and relax, it loads quickly after the first time.)
-It will automatically start XQuartz and then show you the 'Open Font' window.
+4. Unzip it and move the `FontForge.app` file to `/Applications`.
+Then open it in the normal way.
+You may need to go to System Preferences, Security, unlock, and allow Mac apps from `Everywhere.` The first time FontForge runs it can take a while, so please be patient (it loads quickly after the first time.)
+In future, it will automatically start XQuartz.
+5. When you see the 'Open Font' window click the `New` button.

 ## Update Beta Package